 - Enforcement Information Elements: Information Elements that are used to enforce a distribution policy defined by the CSP.
-Examples of enforcement attributes are IP address of the UA and time window. - o Signature Computation Information Elements: Information Elements that are used by the CDN to verify the URI signature embedded in the received URI.
+Examples of enforcement attributes are IP address of the UA and time window.
+Another example is the Path Pattern information element that is used to define the scope of a Signed Token. - o Signature Computation Information Elements: Information Elements that are used by the CDN to verify the URI signature embedded in the received URI.
 In order to verify a URI Signature, the CDN requires some information elements that describe how the URI Signature was generated.
-Examples of Signature Computation Elements include the used HMACs hash function and/or the key identifier. - O URI Signature Information Elements: The information elements that carry the actual message digest or digital signature representing the URI signature used for checking the integrity and authenticity of the URI.
-A typical Signed URI will only contain one embedded URI Signature Information Element.
+Examples of Signature Computation Elements include the used HMACs hash function and/or the key identifier. - O URI Signature Information Elements: The information elements that carry the actual message digest or digital signature representing the URI signature used for checking the integrity and authenticity of the Signed URI or Signed Token.
+A typical Signed URI or Token will only contain one embedded URI Signature Information Element.